NLnetLabs/domain/test-data/server/README.md

   worked around by using `MATCH MOCK_CLIENT` which will instruct the Stelline test framework to use a different UDP client which does not modify the request before sending.

+- Tests are run in a single thread.
+Actions that need to take place in the background may therefore need an explicit chance to run, via use of `STEP <N> TIME_PASSES ELAPSE 0`.